Switch location / audience type

 What are the different types of EIS and VCTs?

-It all looks pretty rosy doesn’t it?
-What’s not to love?
-Well, the price you pay for investing in VCTs/ EISs is swallowing that significant spoonful of risk.
-As we said earlier, smaller often means riskier in investing terms, particularly where start ups are concerned.
-Liquidity is another risk factor – you might have difficulty selling these investments at a reasonable price and sometimes it might be difficult to sell them at any price.
 The lack of visibility is another issue, where it may be tricky to obtain reliable information about the value of the companies or the extent of any risks they may be exposed to.
 There is also a risk with the manager – if they don’t stick to the rules, they forfeit tax relief.
-VCT/ EIS are also often criticised as some are not regulated by the FCA and therefore don’t guarantee the protection to investors that other investments might.
+VCTs/EIS are also often criticised as some are not regulated by the Financial Conduct Authority (FCA) and therefore don’t guarantee the protection to investors that other investments might.

 Speak to an VCT/EIS expert